AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/access-lc-interface-preq.md

 ---
-title: Introduction to the user interface and key prerequisites
+title: Explore the interface and prerequisites
-description: Get to know the user interface of Learning and Training content in Adobe Experience Manager Guides.
+description: Explore the interface and prerequisites when working with the Learning and Training content in Adobe Experience Manager Guides.
 feature: Authoring
 role: User
 ---
-# Introduction to the user interface and key prerequisites
+# Explore the interface and prerequisites

 This article explains how to access the user interface and set up the correct Folder profile and Base path for learning courses.

-## Access the user interface
+## Access and navigate the interface

 Perform the following steps to access the user interface: